 June 23, 2021 By Allie Griffin

-The BOE is not expected to certify the results of the elections until the week of July 12 or later to allow time for absentee ballots to come in.
+The Board of Elections is not expected to certify the results of the primary elections until the week of July 12 or later to allow time for absentee ballots to come in.